 When will I receive a medical plan identification card?

-After you have completed the medical plan enrollment process with the Total Compensation and Wellness Office (TCW).
+After you have completed the medical plan enrollment process with the HR Service Center.
 You should expect to receive your card approximately three weeks after you enroll.

 Who is our Dental benefit vendor?

 The Delta Dental Plan of Michigan.
 Delta Dental provides in-network coverage through DeltaPremier.
 You can find an in-network dentist online at www.toolkitsonline.com.

 Will I receive a dental plan card in the mail?

 No, dental plan cards are not required for services and are not mailed to subscribers.
 However, if you prefer to have a dental card for services, you can print one on Delta Dental's web site at www.toolkitsonline.com.